3D Beamforming Through Joint Phase-Time Arrays: Simulation Results

 \section{Simulation Results}

 This section provides a numerical evaluation of the methods described in Sec.~\ref{sec:method}.
 The simulation parameters, which are consistent with a practical 5G mmWave deployment, are given in Table~\ref{tab:tab1}.
 For simplicity, we assign $i$-th user's AoA as $(\theta_{{\rm az}, i}, \theta_{{\rm el}, i}) = ((-60 + i\frac{120}{N_u-1})^\circ, (90 + i\frac{30}{N_u-1} )^\circ)$ when there are $N_u$ users in a cell with $120^\circ$ horizontal coverage and $30^\circ$ vertical coverage.
 Note that we subject the output of the functions, phase, and delay values to quantization before illustrating their results.
 We present our findings of both analytical (Sec.~\ref{sec:analyt_res}) and iterative (Sec.~\ref{sec:iterative}) results.
+Also, we present a run-time comparison between our proposed method and state-of-the-art \cite{ratnam2022joint}.